 I am a developer + artist based in Delhi, India.
 I am part of India's first maker spaces, Maker's Asylum where I do magic - create stuff that amazes a few.
 I work on Electronics, Software, AR/VR and not to forget, wood-working and laser-cutting.
 I love creating open-source projects.

-Pursuing my Undergraduation in Electronics and Communication Engineering from Guru Tegh Bahadur Institute of Technology (Affiliated to Guru Gobind Singh Indraprastha University, Delhi)
+I completed my undergraduation in Electronics and Communication Engineering from Guru Tegh Bahadur Institute of Technology (Affiliated to Guru Gobind Singh Indraprastha University, Delhi) with distinction.

 I completed my Class XII under Central Board of Secondary Education with an aggregate of 92.4% and stood first in Computer Science with a score of 99%

-I lead the Electronis Lab at Maker's Asylum, Delhi (One of India's biggest makerpaces).
+I lead the Electronics Lab at Maker's Asylum, Delhi (One of India's biggest makerspaces).
 Here I conduct various workshops and run community driven projects.

 I worked as an intern where I designed various products and conducted workshops on Electronics.
-Moreover, I got to learn about neumerous fabrication techniques and styles.
+Moreover, I got to learn about numerous fabrication techniques and styles.